 Laru Beya Marina to South Water Cay – 36 nm.
 Heading north-northeast takes you up the Inner Channel to the Blue Ground Range.
 Although South Water Cay is part of the Belizean marine preserve, it’s also inhabited.
-It is host to three resorts so dining out is possible.
-IZE, a field research and educational resort is located here and the hosts could not be any friendlier.
-Just south is Carrie Bow Caye, a day anchorage, offering exceptional snorkelling and a spectacular wall dive.
+It is host to three resorts, so dining out is possible.
+IZE, a field research location, and the educational resort are located here, and the hosts could not be any friendlier.
+Just south is Carrie Bow Caye, a day Anchorage, offering exceptional snorkeling and a spectacular wall dive.

 DAY 2, COCOA PLUM CAY (THATCH CAY RESORT)

 South Water Cay to Cocoa Plum Cay – 11 nm.
 Sailing north just inside the barrier reef, favoring the reef side of the passage, brings you to beautiful Tobacco Cay, where you can drop anchor and enjoy some excellent snorkeling.
 Later, continue to the north-northwest toward the southern tip of Garbutt Cay before turning south to the moorings at Cocoa Plum Cay’s Thatch Cay Resort, an excellent stop in your Belize sailing itinerary.
 There’s a nice restaurant at the resort, as well as Internet access.
 Thatch Cay Resort is very popular, especially with children, because of the many coatimundis that roam freely around this cay.